zazeng/order-placer/README.md

 # Binance Spot Order placer
 This cli application places list of orders as soon as possible on the Binance spot market.
+A throttler is implemented in `src/cex/core/throttler.py`to prevent ip from being banned.
+Order placement code can be found in `src/cex/binance/order.py`

 ## Setup and Install
 Clone the project and enter the project dir.
 ```
-git clone {github url} && cd {project dir}
+git clone https://github.com/zazeng/order-placer.git && cd order-placer
 ```
 Ensure python version >= 3.10
 ```